-The SMOK RPM series of devices have been awesome.
+The SMOK RPM series of devices have been awesome, especially the original SMOK RPM40 Starter Kit and the more advanced SMOK RPM80 Pro Mod Starter Kit.
 The brand we all have come to know and love has yet again created one of the best products on the market, and continue to do so with each release in this wonderful series of pod-based vaping devices.
 However, like any electronic device, sometimes there are issues and the SMOK RPM series just happens to be known for connection problems.
 With that said, if you are experiencing the ‘no atomizer’ warning or ‘pod detached’ warning, this article will tell you how to fix it.

 What The “No Atomizer” Warning Means

 Throughout your time of using the SMOK RPM, you may run into a warning that displays on your screen with the words “No Atomizer”.
 There is a built-in microchip that has been programmed to detect when your coil or pod is attached to the device.
 If your pod and coil are attached to the device and there is a connection issue, this warning will display.
 When this happens you will not be able to use the device.
 For the device to function properly, it must make a solid connection to the coil.

 What Causes The Connection Issue?